Before you can build a snap, you need to know a few attributes about your application.

 There are recipes for incorporating many popular toolkits into your snap, either by pasting pre-configured snippets into your snap’s snapcraft.yaml, or by using a new Snapcraft feature called Extensions.

-See Snapcraft Desktop Helpers for example parts with toolkit and desktop integration.
+See Desktop app support for examples with toolkit and desktop integration.

 3. System integration (optional)